NftTopBest/hackathon-city-filecoin-nervos/README.md

   * gallery images
   * voteUp && comment button and the slide-over
   * current token creator information also can click author avatar to chat with author via  chat.blockscan.com [code](https://github.com/NftTopBest/hackathon-city-filecoin-nervos/blob/main/web-app/src/pages/nfttop.best/%5BchainId%5D/%5BtokenId%5D.vue#L174)
+* Features with IPFS && NFT.Storage
+  * build an Drag & Drop component to upload image to ipfs via NFT.Stroage
+    * upload as single image
+    * upload as gallery, gallery images can re-order
+  * wrap some api to easier used in application
+  * image viewer component
+    * while developer just input the cid `ipfs://xxxx`, component can auto parse into ipfs link url
+    * show loading animation before image load finished
+  * use NFT.Strage status api to get file created time
+  * has a cache logic in client-side that while user revisit the same cid can just get from local data with almost zero second ;)

 ## 功能